Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/13-Closures/README.md

 ![gifts](assets/package.png)

 <aside class="notes">
-I need to send a gift to a friend.
+Let's say I need to send a gift to a friend.
 I wrap it in a box and take it to the post office.

 After 5 days, it finally arrives to its destination.